Pell Grant for Undergraduate Students

 - For example, if you are eligible for a $2,000 Pell Grant for the award year and are enrolled full-time for both the fall term and spring term, you’ll likely receive $1,000 in the fall and $1,000 in the spring.
 However, under certain circumstances, you may be eligible to receive up to an additional $1,000 for attendance in an additional term within that award year (resulting in your receiving 150% of your original award).
 You might hear this situation being referred to as “year-round Pell.”

 - You may not receive Federal Pell Grant funds from more than one school at a time.

 - The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law to be the equivalent of six years of Pell Grant funding.
-Since the amount of a scheduled Pell Grant award you can receive each award year is equal to 100%, the six year equivalent is 600%.
+Since the amount of a scheduled Pell Grant award you can receive each award year is equal to 100%, the six-year equivalent is 600%.

-- If a student’s application for federal financial aid is selected for verification, this process must be satisfied before the Financial Aid office is able to determine the Pell Grant eligibility.
+- If a student’s application for federal financial aid is selected for verification, this process must be satisfied before the Financial Aid Office is able to determine the Pell Grant eligibility.
 Please see our verification page for more details.

-- When there are unusual situations or circumstances that impact your federal student aid eligibility, federal regulations give a financial aid administer discretion or professional judgement on a case-by-case basis and with adequate documentation to make adjustments to the data elements on the FAFSA form that impact your EFC to gain more accurate assessment of your family’s ability to contribute to your cost of education.
+- When there are unusual situations or circumstances that impact your federal student aid eligibility, federal regulations give a financial aid administer discretion or professional judgment on a case-by-case basis and with adequate documentation to make adjustments to the data elements on the FAFSA form that impact your EFC to gain a more accurate assessment of your family’s ability to contribute to your cost of education.
 Please visit our Professional Judgment page for more details.